GeniusVenus/GRI-Project/README.md

 For deep learning, I choose basic U-net model for the task and use transfer learning method on U-net with pretrained VGG-16 model.
 <br/>
 <br/>
-This is the image that I used to prepare dataset to train model and segmented at the end of each notebook:
+This is the image that I used to prepare dataset to train model and perform segmentation at the end of each notebook:

 ![img.png](img.png)